Genealogy Quick Look Collections

 Kansas City Social Registers Blue Books

 The Social Registers contained names of the most prominent householders in Kansas City, Missouri.
-This collection compiles the records of Kansas City social directories intermittently for the years 1924 to 1962.
+This collection compiles the records of Kansas City social directories intermittently for the years 1910 to 1911 and 1924 to 1962.
 Most entries include the names of their children and the maiden names of wives, thus making these books an excellent genealogy resource.

 Kansas City Star and Kansas City Times Newspapers